 This information helps show you how effective your campaigns and ad groups are.
 And that helps you make decisions about your budgets, bids, landing pages and ad text.

 For example, viewing an ad group's Bounce Rate alongside its clickthrough rate (CTR) can give you a sense of whether your customers are seeing what they expect on your site after clicking your ad.See an example

 When he looks at his clickthrough rate (CTR) for both, he sees that more people are clicking on the "bouquet" ad group's ads than those who click on the "flower arrangement" ad group's ads.
 At first, he thinks that the "bouquet" ad group is more successful.
-But once he adds the Bounce Rate column to his ad group report, Dan sees a new piece of important information.
+But once he adds the Bounce Rate column (based on Google Analytics data) to his ad group report, Dan sees a new piece of important information.

 While the "bouquet" ad group ads have a higher CTR, 8%, compared with the CTR of the "flower arrangements" ads, 6%, the "bouquet" ad group also has a higher Bounce Rate (60%).
 This means that more than half of the people who arrive at his site from clicks on the "bouquets" ad group are not staying to explore the site or make a purchase.

 In other words, the "bouquet" ad group may be getting a lot of clicks, but they may not be the kind of clicks Dan is looking for.
 He sees that the "flower arrangement" ad group has a lower Bounce Rate (30%), which means that people who click through to his site from those ads are more likely to stay on his site and explore.